More Than Country Music: How To Spend 24 Hours In Tamworth

 Nestled between open plains and rolling hills, about 20km out of town, Tamworth’s Goonoo Goonoo Station (pronounced “Gunna Gunnoo”) is at the crossroads of country living and luxury.
 The station was established back in 1831, home to the families who lived and worked on its lands.

-Since then, it’s undergone a multi-million dollar restoration, transforming the 19th-century heritage-listed village into truly a unique accommodation option.
+Since then, it’s undergone a multi-million dollar restoration, transforming the 19th-century heritage-listed village into truly a unique accommodation option in Tamworth.
 It boasts seven beautifully restored private cottages, a heated swimming pool, a tennis court, guest lounges, and heated flooring.

 In short, it’s totally stunning — every detail, down to the furniture and artworks, have been carefully considered to create an overwhelming sense of home.
 Once you’ve checked in, you could lounge by the pool and soak up the scenic country surrounds, or get in the country spirit by feeding one of the resident horses a piece of fruit.
 But we suggest heading into town for a gander and bite to eat.